aqrate-biz/languagecheck-api/docs/authentication.md

 X-Api-Key: YOUR_API_KEY
 ```

-- `YOUR_API_KEY` must be a valid, active key generated from the Developer page.
+- `YOUR_API_KEY` must be a valid, active key generated from the Developers page.
 - Revoked, invalid, or malformed keys are rejected.

 ## cURL Example